 This visa requires certain conditions:

-- A promise of employment by an approved employer with a minimum wage
+- A promise of employment by an employer approved by the Government

 It is intended for expatriates in the UK with highly qualified profiles.
 Even without a promise of employment, in:

 - New technologies.